Subfly/YABA/TERMS_OF_SERVICE.md

 - Not use the Service to violate any third-party rights
 - Not attempt to reverse engineer or hack the Service
 - Not use the Service to harm others or their devices
+- Comply with Apple's iCloud Terms of Service when using CloudKit features

 ### 4.3 Compliance
 You must comply with: